Home | Computer | Soft Copy- Meaning, Advantages and Disadvantages

 Advantages of Soft Copy

-There are several notable advantages to using and storing information as soft copies rather than hard copies:
+There are several notable advantages of soft copy and advantages of softcopy output when compared to using hard copies:

 1. Easy to share and transmit – Soft copies can be easily shared via email, cloud storage, file transfer apps, etc. This facilitates collaboration.